Money Done Right may be compensated if you make a purchase after clicking on a link.

 If you would like additional information about setting up your blog as well as making money from it (and more!), I recommend that you sign up for my free blogging e-course below.

-I love dividends!
-When I invest in a dividend-paying stock, I am acquiring a portion of a company that somebody else built and that thousands of other people work for, and they are giving me a portion of their profits.
+When you invest in a dividend-paying stock, you are acquiring a portion of a company that somebody else built and that thousands of other people work for, and they are giving you a portion of their profits.
 Blows my mind!

 Lending out money is one of the oldest ways to earn passive income, and I may very well lend out some portion of my $100,000.
 It’s essentially renting out your money for either people to use, and the rent you charge is known as the interest rate.